alexmccray23/uncle/README.md

 Neovim plugin for generating region tables.

 ### rfl.lua
-Neovim plugin for matching an .rfl to a exported Promark .lay file
+Neovim plugin for matching an .rfl to an exported Promark .lay file

 ### scale.lua
 Neovim plugin that formats numeric scales in Uncle